 - Always check the full seatbelt function as part of your pre-shift inspection.
 If the seatbelt fails the inspection, red tag the lift truck and notifies your supervisor to get the vehicle repaired.

-Remember, always wearing a proper functioning seatbelt is your best safety measure while operating a forklift.
+Remember, always wearing a proper functioning seatbelt while operating a forklift is your best safety measure during operation.